Iceland Road Trip: Our 6-Day Itinerary

 Reynisfjara Black Beach

-The second stop was at Reynisfjara: a world-famous black-sand beach just beside Vik í Myrdal.
-With its enormous basalt stacks, roaring Atlantic waves, and stunning panoramas, Reynisfjara is widely considered to be the most beautiful example of Iceland’s black sand beaches.
-In fact, we have to say the beach and its rock formations are quite impressive.
-Just be aware of the strong winds and stay away from the water’s edge!
-Reynisjara can be visited while on an Iceland road trip or as part of the Waterfalls and South Coast Tour.
+Our second stop of the day was Reynisfjara, a world-famous black-sand beach located near Vik í Myrdal.
+Known for its towering basalt stacks, roaring Atlantic waves, and breathtaking views, Reynisfjara is often regarded as the finest example of Iceland’s black sand beaches.
+In fact, we found the beach and its dramatic rock formations truly awe-inspiring.
+That said, be cautious of the strong winds and keep a safe distance from the water’s edge, as the waves can be unpredictable!

 Vik